apache/cordova-plugin-dialogs/README.md

 - Windows 8
 - Windows

+### Android Quirks

+- Android supports a maximum of three buttons, and ignores any more than that.

 ### Windows Phone 7 and 8 Quirks

 - There is no built-in browser function for `window.confirm`, but you can bind it by assigning: